AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_2/Unit4.md.txt

   -  D = 60 - 69
   -  F = 0 - 59
 - `Return` the total number of A's, B's, C's, D's, and F's
+- Include Java API Time: Class LocalDateTime when your program executes in the terminal.

 ### Activity 4.1.2

+- Include Java API Time: Class LocalDateTime when your program executes
+- Write a class for Factor, ExtractDigits, & SumAverage
+- Include test cases for each program
+- Use a `while` loop for each program

 ```java
 1. Is a Factor?